After experiencing much-needed winter moisture, Arizona needs to remain vigilant for this year’s wildfire season.

 Here’s what you can do:

 - Put Out The Campfire.
 Take every precaution to make sure your campfire doesn’t turn into a wildfire.
-At the end of vacation, double check the campfire to confirm it’s completely out before leaving the campsite.
+At the end of a vacation, double check the campfire to confirm it’s completely out before leaving the campsite.
 If the fire isn’t cool to the touch, then it’s not okay to leave.

 - Trim Your Trees.
 Cut Your Plants.
 Mow Your Grass.
 Be proactive when it comes to trimming down dead or dying tree limbs around your property.
 Cut any high grass and create “defensible” space against fires.
 A wildfire knows no boundaries, so take these proactive measures to reduce the risk of a destructive wildfire—and do it now.